cookbrothersconstruction/documentation/1Breadcrumb/Site Systems Setup Process - Internal.md

 The most critical thing to maintain throughout the project lifecycle is the maintenance of the Procore Project directory as this populates the 1Breadcrumb supplier list and allows subcontractors to select their company when they check in to a site.

+> Note that in order for a company to import into 1Breadcrumb as a supplier, it must have a distinct NZBN number set against the

 There exists in Procore a company named **Company Not Listed Here**

 Only the company itself needs to be added, not any individual users (unless they also need access to Procore).
 This is best done via "Bulk Add From Co.
 Directory".